Get a Second Residence and Pay No Tax in 25 Tax-Free Countries

 The UAE offers many advantages for foreign investors and entrepreneurs, including the potential for zero taxes.
 Note, however, that this has been compromised by the introduction of a 9% corporate tax rate.

 The Arab country is one of the oil and gas industry leaders in the region and by setting up a free-zone company, you can start a 100% foreign-owned company in the UAE and get a tax residence certificate.
-You will also need to have an office in the country, even if it is simply a hot desk at a local co-working space.
+You will also need to have an office in the country, even if it’s simply a hot desk at a local co-working space.

 Another option to get a residence permit is to invest 2 million AED (over US$540,000) in public investments or real estate held for at least ten years.
+This will secure you a UAE Golden Visa.

 If you’re looking for a less expensive residence or offshore solution, this is probably not your best option.
 However, it may work for those looking for a jurisdiction that can offer zero personal taxes.